faeezshaikh/EZLicense/README.md

 Car rental companies require you to have a valid US drivers license (besides the other age-related restrictions that impose an additional burden on younger immigrants).
 With a small social circle, new immigrants are typically unable to find anyone who is willing to 'lend' them a ride to take their driving test.

 Such immigrants have no other choice but to call the driving schools.
-Unfortunately, these driving schools force them to purchase driving lessons from them before they feel comfortable renting their vehicle for the test.
-For experienced international drivers this is completely unnecessary and yet they do not have a choice.
+Unfortunately, these driving schools force them to purchase driving lessons before they feel comfortable renting their vehicle for the test.
+For experienced international drivers this is completely unnecessary and yet there is no other option for them.
 The driving lessons are anything but cheap.
 For new immigrants, getting a drivers license often translates to breaking the bank.

 EZ license is a mobile platform that aims to solve this problem.
 It connects immigrants looking to acquire a US driver's license with individuals who are willing to teach driving and / or rent their vehicles to international drivers for a very minimal cost.